 - If your tenancy is not fixed term, please give us as much notice as possible to find a replacement tenant.
 Thanks.

-- Begin to make a list of all the people who are sending you mail – so you can inform them of your new address.
+- If you get "snail mail", begin to make a list of all the people who are sending you mail – so you can inform them of your new address.
 Organise a mail redirection with NZ Post.

 - Begin to clear the rubbish in the weeks prior to moving.
 Don’t leave it all for the final week – or the rubbish collection day after you have left!